A design flaw in website database MySQL could allow hackers to maliciously access users’ data. But what are the threats, and could you be at risk?

 Concerned about Cyber Security?

-If you have any concerns, contact us today to find out more about our services and how your business could benefit from managed cyber security with our specialist security division Air Sec.
+If you have any concerns, contact us today to find out more about our services and how your business could benefit from our cyber security services, including Cyber Essentials certification with our specialist security division Air Sec.